Flying the Coop

 “You have brains in your head.
 You have feet in your shoes.
 You can steer yourself any direction you choose.” – Oh, The Places You Will Go!
 Dr. Seuss

-My, ‘Leaving the Nest,’ package includes an hour consult with me where I will provide tips, tricks and recipes as well as a 45 minute grocery shopping tour that will help your student head off to school with the knowledge they need to eat healthy while away from home.
-The cost for this package is $175.00 Simply reply to this email or call me at 519-503-7926 to reserve a spot.
+My, ‘Leaving the Nest,’ session includes an hour consult with me where we will discuss tips & tricks for eating well while away from home.
+We cover everything from grocery shopping, how to cook once & eat twice and why balanced meals and snacks are important.
+They will also benefit from a collection of quick, easy & budget-friendly recipes.
+Help your student head off to school with the knowledge they need to eat healthy while away from home.
+The cost for this visit is $120.00 Simply message me at email@example.com or call me at 519-503-7926 to reserve a spot.

 Do you have a tip for those leaving the nest?
 Share it below!